googleapis/google-cloud-java/google-cloud-trace/README.md

 Transport
 ---------
-Error reporting uses gRPC for the transport layer.
+Trace uses gRPC for the transport layer.

 Java Versions
 -------------